José López Zamorano

 José López Zamorano is also one of the most accomplished and respected Latino journalists in the nation’s capital.
 On Thursdays, he is the host of HCN’s weekly immigration show Bienvenidos a América, where he facilitates dialogue with live callers throughout the country to address immigration issues among US Hispanics.
 “I honestly believe a good journalist has to be a relevant source for people’s daily lives”, affirms Jose, summarizing that this motivating factor allows him to enjoy his role as Host for Bienvenidos a América, a platform where he can directly connect to the community.
 Zamorano stressed that Immigration remains a topic of priority for US Hispanics.
 Bienvenidos a América serves as an invaluable tool for the community on this issue.

 José has been involved in public issues for more than 25 years, and has led multimedia productions and multi-disciplinary / multi-platform news ventures.
 His experience includes the creation, development and placement of TV and radio programs catering to US Spanish-speakers and foreign audiences.
-As the manager of 17 correspondents and photographers in the US and Canada, he coordinates coverage of economic, political and social events in the US, as well as their impact on US Hispanic communities.
+He previously managed 16 correspondents and photographers in the US and Canada, he coordinates coverage of economic, political and social events in the US, as well as their impact on US Hispanic communities.

-As editor of the Mexican news agency Notimex, Jose is directly responsible for the management of 16 journalists and photographers in eight regions of the United States and Canada.
+As a newspaper editor, Jose was directly responsible for the management of 16 journalists and photographers in eight regions of the United States and Canada.
+This helped him get understanding of issues affecting Latinos.
 As a reporter, he has specialized in the coverage of politics, bi-lateral relations between the US and Mexico, Immigration, and the continued growth and impact of the US Latino population.

 He is a graduate of La Universidad Autonoma Metropolitana de Mexico and lives in Maryland with his wife and three children.